elbruno/wrk541-wip/docs/en/analyze-project.md

     Prompt *(Ask Mode)*

     ```text
-    #codebase do not change any code.
-Just provide suggestions on how to properly rewrite this project in C#
+    Just provide suggestions on how to properly rewrite this project in C#.
+    Keep this high level.
+    Do not change any code.
     ```

 ### 5. Identify missing tests